 Can I use unsalted butter instead of vegetable shortening?

 Yes.
-For this 4 egg yellow sheet cake recipe, you can use unsalted butter as a substitute.
-Please note the texture of your cake will change slightly and it may not rise as high.
+For this 4-egg yellow sheet cake recipe, you can use unsalted butter as a substitute.
+Please note that the texture of your cake will change slightly, and it may not rise as high.

 The eggs!
 And the more yellow the yolks are, the yellower your cake will be!
-Using some kinds of butter (as a substitute for vegetable shortening) can also lend a hand in giving yellow sheet cake its cheery yellow color!
+Using certain types of butter (as a substitute for vegetable shortening) can also help give yellow sheet cake its cheery yellow color!

 Classic 4 Egg Yellow Sheet Cake